Analyzing customer service calls

 Question Count

-2 cost estimation and budgeting 2
+2 Guides and instructional resources 2

-6 exporting and file issues 1
+5 Exporting and file management issues 1

-7 collaboration and team features 1
+6 Project collaboration and team management 1

 Requests Count Table: